JorisPaarde/Hubris/TESTING.md

 - After player death, gamefloor enemy's where not deleted, causing the database to fill with unused enemys.
 Added deleting all enemys to the player death function.
 - When starting a new game, all scores where deleted from a player, because the player was deleted. fixed by resetting stats rather than deleting player.
 - Enemies had mana or heal skill selected, resulting in attack icon errors.
 Added separate enemy attackstyle list to settings.
+- When killing enemys or being attacked, the order of the enemy's changed in the template due to the data not being deterministic.
+Added a meta base class to order the data by pk.